James2022-rgb/live2d-cubism-core-sys/README.md

 Rust bindings to the Live2D Cubism SDK Core library.
 Provides:
-- low-level, unsafe Rust bindings to the C interface for Native
+- direct, unsafe Rust bindings to the C interface for Native
 - a higher-level interface for Native and Web (optional but enabled by default)

 License